HOME

 Victor Pamba's house in Aba, Congo from where he was ab With nearly the entire population having fled, and those few remaining in hiding, the whole town is overgrown and silent.
 A ghost town.

 Ghost Town of Aba: Unkempt, flora takes over the unoccupied Belgian colonial buildings; schools closed; rebels looted Nyalanya hospital and killed Pastor Tagamile Michael, closing his church; and a general exodus to Sudan ensued.
 A few brave souls remained along with desperate squatters who occupy abandoned homes and buildings.
-Whispers of where the LRA last attacked, or whose children they took, are all that shatter the oppressive silence.
+Whispers of where Lord Kony's LRA last attacked, or whose children they took, are all that shatter the oppressive silence.

 -- Candace Scharsu